 CoachHub Raises $200M Series C, Led by Sofina and SoftBank Vision Fund 2 to Democratize Coaching Worldwide

-The global category leader and pioneer in digital coaching secures funding to accelerate the rise of digital coaching around the world.
+Global coaching pioneer secures funding to accelerate the rise of digital coaching around the world.

-NEW YORK, June 14, 2022 /CNW/ -- CoachHub, the leading global digital coaching platform, closed a $200M Series C funding round, led by Sofina and SoftBank Vision Fund 2.
+SINGAPORE, June 15, 2022 /PRNewswire/ -- CoachHub, the leading global digital coaching platform, closed a $200M Series C funding round, led by Sofina and SoftBank Vision Fund 2.
 The round will be used to further scale CoachHub's product innovation and operations while accelerating the company's global expansion.
 Following an $80M round only eight months ago, this Series C brings the three-year-old company's total funding to $330M.
-In addition to Sofina and SoftBank Vision Fund 2, existing investors including Molten Ventures, Speedinvest, HV Capital, Signals Venture Capital and Silicon Valley Bank/SVB Capital also participated in the round.
+In addition to Sofina and SoftBank Vision Fund 2, existing investors Molten Ventures, Silicon Valley Bank/SVB Capital, HV Capital, Signals Venture Capital and Speedinvest also participated in the round.

 The significant growth investment round pays tribute to CoachHub's outstanding traction and global market position.
 This investment round comes at a time when the corporate learning industry is undergoing rapid transformation and the digital coaching segment is expected to grow by up to 100 times, resulting in most major organizations looking to implement digital coaching at scale by the end of the decade.